-- Must take support courses in at least 10 different prefixes. - Five of them must be at the 200-level or above. - All four discipline areas (see below) must be represented twice. - Must be a course for credit.
+- Must take inquiry courses in at least 7 different prefixes. - Four of them must be at the 200-level or above. - All four discipline areas (see below) must be represented once. - One course must have the DIW designation (see Gen Eds in the catalog) - Must be a course for credit and for a letter grade.